When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Wren

-• Wren Blackberry: Children’s fiction author and teacher.
+• Wren Blackberry: A beloved children’s fiction author.

 Is Wren a Biblical Name?